When was the last time you ate a massive meal minutes before an Orangetheory class and had a great workout? Chances are the answer is never.

 The amount of water you should drink daily depends on several factors, including your activity level, diet, perspiration while exercising and more.
 To get a baseline for understanding your individual hydration needs, calculate your ideal intake based on your age using a formula provided by WW.

-Plessel does her workouts in the morning, so she will drink ¼ of a smoothie that includes almond milk, plain Greek yogurt or whey powder (protein), and mixed fruit (carbohydrates) before exercising, saving the rest for her post-workout recovery.
+Drawing from her routine, Plessel, who prefers morning workouts in her summer workout plan, drinks ¼ of a smoothie that includes almond milk, plain Greek yogurt or whey powder (protein) and mixed fruit (carbohydrates) before exercising, saving the rest for her post-workout recovery.

 Staying Hydrated During Class

-If you prepared for your workout using the above tactics, by the time class starts you will be optimally hydrated.
+If you prepared for your summer workout plan using the above tactics, by the time class starts you will be optimally hydrated.
 However, that doesn’t mean you should stop drinking water.